 (d) The MA system shall calculate, by an approved method, the import kWh consumption in each half hour period in UTC for each MSID using the switching times and power level information reported in the operational event log.

 (e) The MA system shall generate an exception list detailing any CMS Unit References reported in the control file but which are not contained in the operational event log.
 The exception list shall be produced for each day of the report for which any CMS Unit References are missing, and shall be provided to the Customer on a monthly basis as a matter of routine, and additionally upon request from the UMSO or Customer.
+Where the monthly exception list shows that the total of the CMS Unit references appearing in the list for more than one day in the month, exceeds 5% of the total CMS Unit references in the control file, this shall be determined as a CMS fault and reported accordingly.

-(f) In the event that all or part of the operational event log is not available for any reason, the MA system shall apply data representative of the Switch Regime indicated in the control file provided by the UMSO (i.e. 999 or 998).
+(f) In the event that all or part of the operational event log is not available for any reason, the MA system shall apply data representative of the Switch Regime indicated in the control file provided by the UMSO.
 This regime shall be applied for each of the affected Settlement Days affected.

 (g) The MA system shall recalculate the half hourly consumption once data from previous days becomes available and shall submit this revised data to the HHDC.
 Furthermore, where any data has been found to be in error, revised data should also be submitted to the HHDC once it becomes available.